nataliiasolomchak21/codeasy-quiz/README.md

 ![Samsung Galaxy A34](README-images/samsung-galaxy-a-thirty-four.jpg)
 </details>

-There is an issue with html pages on this device a little bit of space appearing when you go to Quiz Guide page.
-To get rid of that, you need to pull the screen down
+There is an issue with html pages on this device a bit of extra space appearing when you go to Quiz Guide page.
+To get rid of that, you need to pull the screen down.

 <details><summary><b>Oppo A12</b></summary>

 ![Oppo A12](README-images/oppo-a-twelve.jpg)
 </details>

-There is no issues with the screen on this device, however the quiz elements are too big for this screen which means they are not responsive enough
+There are no issues with the screen on this device, however the quiz elements are too big for this screen which means they are not responsive enough.

 * Samsung Galaxy S8+
 * iPad